|

 you

-really have to do is pick a side: banker or player.
-I can see the
+really have to do is pick a side: banker hand or player

 The table is